Beefy meaty peptide: Sequencing

-The primary structure was first determined by Yamasaki and Maekawa, who carried out the experiment using the Edman degradation method for N-terminus sequencing and carboxypeptidase A (Cpase A) and triazination methods for C-terminus sequencing.
+was first determined by Yamasaki and Maekawa, who carried out the experiment using the Edman degradation method for N-terminus sequencing and carboxypeptidase A (Cpase A) and triazination methods for C-terminus sequencing.
 At the time of the experiment (1978), both methods were used in order to determine the amino acid composition and order of the sequence, including the discovery of a Glu-Glu linkage and the detection of alanine at the C-terminus.
 However, nowadays, either technique is sufficient to sequence the entire peptide.

-Production of umami taste
+Umami taste

 On a molecular level, the umami taste is registered when molecules such as glutamate and aspartate bind to the ligand-binding domains of specialized taste receptors.
 Once activated, these receptors send electrical pulses that travel to the brain via sensory neurons.
 In 1989, Tamura et al. found that, by themselves, basic residues such as Lys-Gly and Lys-Lys produced sour and salty tastes in their dihydrochloride forms while acidic residues such as Asp-Glu-Glu and Lys-Gly produced sour and sweet tastes.
 However, the umami taste is produced by combinations of acidic and basic amino acid residues, such as Lys-Gly-Asp.
 More specifically, the umami taste found in BMP is generated by the combination of lysine at the N-terminus and the acidic amino acids (Asp-Glu-Glu) in the midsection of the peptide, which suggests that cations and anions play a role in the stimulation of taste receptors to produce the umami taste.

 However, other factors beyond the presence of certain amino acids can affect the taste response of the peptide.
 The intensity of the umami taste increases when the acidic peptide interacts with cations to form a salt.
 At a threshold value of 1.25 millimolar (mM), the Asp-Glu dipeptide generates the strongest umami taste when exposed to NaOH and subjected to a pH increase.
 Position of the amino acids also play a role in taste intensity, as a Glu-Asp dipeptide registers at a threshold value of 3.14 mM, meaning it would need a higher amount of the compound in order for a person to register the umami taste.
-Additionally, while a Lys-Gly-HCl analog would register a salty, umami taste at 1.22mM, a Gly-Lys-HCl analog registers a sour and sweet taste at 5.48mM.
+Additionally, while a Lys-Gly-HCl analog would register a salty, umami taste at 1.22 mM, a Gly-Lys-HCl analog registers a sour and sweet taste at 5.48 mM.
 Thus, the research findings indicated that flavor can be modified in taste and strength through modification of acidic residues in peptides, opening up possibilities for the production of BMP-like peptides with greater taste intensity.
 Although its taste intensity does not change according to pH, BMP has been described to produce different tastes according to pH changes.
 Notably, it is reported to be sour at a pH of 3.5, umami at a pH of 6.5, and sweet, sour, and umami at a pH of 9.5.